sosiristseng/sosiristseng.github.io/docs/school/computational-cognitive-neuroscience.md

 * Simple linear algebra (vector and matrix operations)
 * Graph theory: connections

-### Reverse enginering the brain
+### Reverse engineering the brain

-* engineeringchallenges.org
+* `engineeringchallenges.org`
-* Complexity, scale, connection, plasticiy, low-power
+* Complexity, scale, connection, plasticity, low-power
 * Design: brain scheme; designer: natural selection

 ### Why a brain

 * To survive and thrive.
-* Brainless (single-celled organisms): simple preceptions and reactions.
+* Brainless (single-celled organisms): simple perceptions and reactions.
 Some endogenous activity
 * Simple brain (C. elegans): aversive response and body movement
   * Connectome routing study (as in EDA) showed 90% of the neurons are in the optimal positions
 * General scheme: sensory -> CNS -> motor (with endogenous states (thoughts) in the CNS)